cloud-bulldozer/benchmark-operator/docs/vegeta.md

 - hostname: Hostname from the host where the test is launched.
 - keepalive: Whether keepalive is used or not.

 ### Dashboard example

-Using the Elasticsearch storage described above, we can build dashboards like the below.
+Using the ElasticSearch metrics described above, we can build dashboards like the below.

 ![Vegeta dashboard](https://i.imgur.com/YWophlP.png)